wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-php-enterprise-wordpress.md

 	2. Using a MySQL client like [MySQL Workbench][workbench], connect to the new database and import your WordPress database.

-	3. Update the database to change the domain entries to your new Azure domain.
+	3. Update the database to change the domain entries to your new Azure App Service domain.
 For example, mywordpress.chinacloudsites.cn.
 Use the [Search and Replace for WordPress Databases Script][searchandreplace] to safely change all instances.

 4. Create a new web app in the Azure Portal and publish the WordPress backup.